 What to Look For in a NASP-Accredited School Psychology Program

-Earning your school psychologist degree from a NASP-accredited program is absolutely essential if you want to work in this profession, making it important to do your research to determine which program best fits your needs and career goals.
+Earning your school psychologist degree from a NASP-accredited program is absolutely essential if you want to work in this profession, so it’s important to do your research to determine which program best fits your needs and career goals.

 It’s paramount that you look into the admission requirements of any NASP-accredited school psychology program, as they can vary greatly between programs.
 Knowing the necessary academic qualifications and standard test scores, as well as any additional application requirements and guidelines, can help give you an idea of which program is the right fit for you.